obsessedyouth/Research-Assistant-Crypto/README.md

 # Research-Assistant-Crypto

-Okay, Let's try this and see how far we can get :)
+~~Okay, Let's try this and see how far we can get :)~~ DONE 28/september/2020.

 If a kind human does get to read this and I do end up being rejected for whatever reason, I'd very much like feedback as to what I did not quite get right and how I can do better.
-This is a polite request :)

 ## Rating the problems
 - basic(easy or little effort) :sleeping: